 The most effective treatment plan for allergies uses a multifaceted approach.
 Treatment plans are also individualized to best address the specific cause and severity of the allergies, and the patient's age and medical history.
 In general, allergies are highly treatable, although they are generally not curable.
-On occasion, some young children might "grow out" of ...more treatments »
+On occasion, some young children might "grow out" ...more treatments »

 A diagnosis of allergies may be overlooked or delayed because symptoms may be mild in some people and/or may not occur very often.
 In addition, some symptoms, such as sneezing, runny nose, vomiting or diarrhea can mimic symptoms of other conditions, such as a cold, food poisoning, gastroenteritis, influenza or indigestion.

-Allergies and the ...more misdiagnosis »
+Allergies and the allergens that ...more misdiagnosis »

 Symptoms of Allergies